Kainabru4/WIG20-Stock-Analysis/README.md

 The project utilizes:
 - Sentiment analysis from news articles.
 - Feature engineering from technical indicators.
-- LSTM models for time-series forecasting.
+- SVM and LSTM models for time-series forecasting.
-- Evaluation metrics such as accuracy, precision, and AUC.
+- Evaluation metrics.

 ---